 WHAT ARE THE DIFFERENT PERIODONTAL FIBERS?
-WHAT DO THEY DO? • Transseptal: Located in the interproximals, these fibers
+WHAT DO

 - Transseptal: Located in the interproximals, these fibers reach over the alveolar bone and embed in the cementum of adjacent teeth to keep them in line. - Alveolar Crest: These fibers extend obliquely just from cementum to the alveolar crest.
-They resist lateral movement and extrusion of teeth. - Horizontal: Similar to the alveolar crest fibers but are located more apically in a perpendicular manner. - Oblique: Most numerous fibers, these fibers start in the cementum and run obliquely to attach in the alveolar bone. - Apical: Located at the apex of the tooth, these form the base of the of socket. - Interradicular : Exclusive to multi-rooted teeth, located in between the roots, they attach the cementum to the nearest alveolar bone.
+They resist lateral movement and extrusion of teeth. - Horizontal: Similar to the alveolar crest fibers but are located more apically in a perpendicular manner. - Oblique: Most numerous fibers, these fibers start in the cementum and run obliquely to attach in the alveolar bone. - Apical: Located at the apex of the tooth, these form the base of the of socket. - Interradicular: Exclusive to multi-rooted teeth, located in between the roots, they attach the cementum to the nearest alveolar bone.